• Home

 Physical benefits

-Fascia – With the long holds, we stretch and stimulate the layers of fascia in our body.
-With regular stress, our fascia becomes subtle, and the flow of nutrients increases.
-This results in the improved overall functioning of the body.
+With the long holds, we stretch and stimulate the layers of fascia in our body.
+As a result, our fascia often becomes more hydrated.
+This can also improve the body's overall functioning.

-Ligaments – Our ligaments connect bones to bones.
-Ligaments are stiff and strong fascial bands that protect our joints from going out of place, and therefore, limit our range of motion.
-But ligaments are always contracting with age.
-With Yin Yoga, we gently stretch our ligaments and maintain the range of motion of our joints.
-In other words, we stay younger by stretching our ligaments.
+Our ligaments connect bones to bones.
+Ligaments are stiff and strong fascial bands that protect our joints from going out of place and, therefore, limit our range of motion.
+But ligaments generally become stiffer with age.
+With Yin Yoga, gentle ligament stretching may help you maintain joint mobility as your body ages.

-Viscera – With gentle and long pressure on our internal organs, we stimulate them and improve their functioning.
+With gentle, prolonged pressure on our internal organs, we stimulate them and improve their function.

-Myofascial – As the quality of the connective tissue is improved, the range of flexibility in our muscles (myofascial) is also positively affected.
+As the quality of connective tissue improves, the range of flexibility in our muscles (myofascial) is also positively affected.

 Mental benefits

-Stress release – It helps to release stress which is stored in our deeper tissues.
-That is why you will often see people getting emotional or silently crying during classes.
+Yin Yoga helps relieve stress stored in deeper tissues.
+In my Yin class, I often see practitioners getting emotional or silently crying.
+They report emotional release during longer-held poses, which may occur as the body and mind begin to relax.
 You should know that such reactions are completely normal and can be, in fact, expected.

 Another great benefit of Yin Yoga is its benefits for those who suffer from migraines.
-Yin Yoga can help prevent migraines.
+Yin Yoga may help prevent migraines.

 How to create a Yin Yoga sequence

-As mentioned before, the aim of a Yin Yoga sequence is to stretch and stress certain yin tissue of the body.
-A Yin Yoga sequence allows the entire nervous system to calm down and the mind to experience relaxation and restoration.
-However, keep in mind that an improper yoga sequence can result in too much stress on a particular joint or region.
+As mentioned before, the aim of a Yin Yoga sequence is to stretch and stress certain yin tissues of the body.
+A Yin Yoga sequence helps the entire nervous system to calm down and the mind to experience relaxation and restoration.
+However, keep in mind that an improper yoga sequence can lead to excessive stress on a particular joint or region.
 There are no fixed rules for creating a Yin Yoga class sequence.
-But let me share with you some pointers that can help you create balanced sequences.
+But let me share some pointers to help you create balanced sequences.

-Remember, in Yin Yoga the aim is to find the space just before your “edge.”
-This means that you may feel a certain stress and discomfort, but you are not in pain.
+Remember, in Yin Yoga, the aim is to find the space just before your “edge.”
+This means you may feel certain stress and discomfort, but you are not in pain.
 If you do, slowly back away and find that space before your edge; how far you can go to feel comfortable discomfort.
-Also, in a Yin Yoga sequence, the body is to remain cool so that we can stretch the connective tissue rather than the muscles.
-This is another reason to take it slow, to keep to your edge and to remember to relax during a Yin Yoga sequence!

 • Set a goal or theme for the class in advance.